 COVID-19.
 MIEMSS continues to provide guidance on recommended steps for EMS operational programs.
 Although COVID-19 cases and hospitalizations in Maryland have markedly declined from their peaks in early January 2022, EMS continues to transport patients with COVID-19 illness as well as immunosuppressed patients.
-At the present time, EMS clinicians should continue to pay meticulous attention to using appropriate personal protective equipment (PPE).
+EMS clinicians should continue to pay close attention to using appropriate personal protective equipment (PPE).
 EMS is part of the health care environment, and these guidelines are based upon CDC and Maryland Department of Health (MDH) recommendations for health care professionals:

 - EMS clinicians should continue to wear surgical masks, eye protection, and gloves, at minimum, on all calls. - If there is any concern for COVID-19 illness, clinicians should use gloves, eye protection, surgical gown, and a fit-tested N-95 or equivalent respirator. - ALL patients encountered by EMS should be instructed to wear a surgical mask, if their clinical condition allows.
 EMS should provide an appropriate mask if the patient does not have one.
-Exceptions to this guideline include patients who have significant disabilities or children under 2 years of age. - Consider local hospital visitor policies when allowing family members to accompany patients who otherwise are capable of making their own medical decisions. - For patients who are suspected to have COVID-19 illness or exposure, clinicians should reference the COVID-19 EMS Guidance dated July 1, 2021.
+Exceptions to this guideline include patients who have significant disabilities or children under 2 years of age. - Consider local hospital visitor policies when allowing family members to accompany patients who otherwise are capable of making their own medical decisions. - For patients who are suspected to have COVID-19 illness or exposure, clinicians should reference the COVID-19 EMS Guidance dated July 1, 2021. - The Pandemic Triage Protocol is a safe and effective measure for evaluating patients with a likely viral syndrome who may be able to remain at home and advising them about self-care.